poppito/poppito.github.io/_posts/2025-06-10-OpenSource-RAG-ollama-llamaindex.md

 You can clone the project at

-Your setup should look like this
+Your setup should look like this:

 ```markdown
 RAG/